spatialos/gdk-for-unity/docs/welcome.md

 To run a deployment in the cloud, you must upload the worker assemblies to your SpatialOS project.
 This can only be done in a terminal, via the [spatial CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).
 You must also give the worker assemblies a name so that you can reference them when launching a deployment.

-Using a terminal of your choice - for example, the Command Prompt for Windows - navigate to `gdk-for-unity-fps-starter-project/` and run `spatial cloud upload <assembly_name>`, where `assembly_name` is a name of your choice (e.g fps-assembly).
+Using a terminal of your choice - for example, PowerShell on Windows - navigate to `gdk-for-unity-fps-starter-project/` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (e.g fps-assembly).
 A valid upload command would look like this:
 ```
 spatial cloud upload myassembly
 ```

 > **It’s finished uploading when:** You see an upload report printed in your terminal output, for example: